WeinkMFG/R/README.md

 * Vangel, M. G. (1996) Confidence intervals for a normal coefficient of variation. *The American Statistician* 50 (1): 21–6.

-## CoordinateTranslation_Function.r v.
-2.1.1

-Everybody working in the field of geosciences knows the problem with different systems of geographical coordinates.
-While many people still prefer the degrees–minute–second scheme, many programs require decimal degrees.
-Some sources even mix both systems and provide coordinates as degrees–minute.minute.
-The problem becomes even more immanent if someone compiles data from different sources and wants to convert them into one scheme.
-This code provides the means to convert a set of coordinates provided in any of the aforementioned systems in any other of those systems.
-I did not find a way to invoke something like an automated format recognition (and I doubt if that is possible), so that the data encoding must be manually entered in the first or second column of the dataset.

 ##  CurveDiscussion_Function.r v.
 1.0

 Sometimes, one can fit a complex yet explanatory valid function to an observation of data.
 Oftentimes it is then necessary to work with parameters of that fitted function.
 While it is comparatively easy to find extremal points of such a function or calculate the goodness of fit, some tasks are harder to perform.
 The curvature function is a well known equation that allows to find the point of maximum curvature in a function, but it is rather difficult to calculate.
 Partly so, because it requires complex mathematics with the first and second derivative of the original function, and principally also the resulting curvature function.
 The R code provided calculates and returns the curvature function of any input function.
 It also iteratively calculates the position of maximum curvature in the input function.
 While this iterative approach is principally inferior to the mathematical approach using derivatives, it circumvents some problems and can still principally deliver results with a virtually infinite accuracy.